What uPvc Window Style Do I Need?

 Vertical Sliding Sash Windows also known as Box Sash Windows or ‘Sash and Case’ windows in Scotland, is a modern version of the charming sash window of yesteryear first introduced in the mid-17th century and favoured by many for use in European homes.

-Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available many homeowners now choose to restore and reinstate sash windows in order to make their homes look and feel more traditional.
+Historically, sash windows had timber frames but in recent years uPVC and aluminium sash windows have become available.
 These can replicate the aesthetic qualities of traditional sash windows while overcoming many previous shortcomings – resulting in windows that are both more energy efficient and require less maintenance and painting.

 Pivoting a full 180 degrees on specially designed brackets, reversible windows introduce an extra degree of flexibility to window design.
 You can clean the outside of your windows safely and easily from inside your home.
 With no casement frame or glazing bars to obstruct the view, reversible windows let more light in too.
 And they can be securely locked in a partially open position to provide safe, secure ventilation for comfort and peace of mind.